sonic-net/SONiC/doc/sonic-sub-port-intf-hld.md

 # 2 Schema design

-We introduce a new table "SUB_INTERFACE" in the CONFIG_DB to host the attributes of a sub port interface.
+We introduce a new table "VLAN_SUB_INTERFACE" in the CONFIG_DB to host the attributes of a sub port interface.
 For APPL_DB and STATE_DB, we do not introduce new tables for sub port interfaces, but reuse existing tables to host sub port interface keys.

 ## 2.1 Configuration
 ### 2.1.1 config_db.json
 ```
-"SUB_INTERFACE": {
+"VLAN_SUB_INTERFACE": {
     "{{ port_name }}.{{ vlan_id }}": {
         "admin_status" : "{{ adminstatus }}"
     },